Which city is cheaper, Munich or Istanbul?

 With so many budget-friendly offerings, Munich is extremely popular for backpackers.
 The city has many fun hostels that often host events and activities for guests.
 It's easy to meet other backpackers and take advantage of the nightlife around town.

-Munich is a very popular city for students.
+Munich is a great destination for students.
 The city is an economic hub for both Germany and Europe, so it attracts employees from around the world.
 There are many wonderful university programs, including a great business school in town.
 The city's multicultural setting makes it great for international students.

-Both Istanbul and Munich offer public transit options.
+Both Istanbul and Munich offer amazing public transit options.

 Public transit in Istanbul is top-notch.
 It has a comprehensive and diverse public transit system that includes buses, trams, minibuses, ferries, funicular, and more.